 The latest or most recent issues of journals and magazines that the library receives.

-DISCOVER is our multi-source platform for searching across a range of scholarly sources from a single search, including full text, E-Journal articles, E-Books and other content.
+A one-stop search platform for searching across a range of scholarly sources from a single search, including E-Journal articles, E-Books, print books and other content.

 Time and date by which an item should be returned to the library.